Take a cutting board and a sharp knife and cut the vanilla bean lengthwise. Carefully scrape out the seeds.

 Stir the mixture on medium-low heat until the cream thickens and sticks to the back of a wooden spoon.

-Once the cream has a thick consistency, strain it through a sieve into a sealable bowl.
+Once the cream has a thick consistency, pour it into a sealable bowl.

 Set the covered mixture aside and let it cool.

-Once the cream has cooled down entirely, stir in the whipped cream.
+Once the cream has cooled down entirely, stir in the heavy cream.

 Empty the prepared ice cream batter into the KitchenAid freezer bowl and switch to level 2.

-Let the dasher whip the cream until the mixture is almost solid.
+Let the dasher whip the prepared ice cream batter until the mixture is almost solid.

 Pour the vanilla ice into a freezer container.